This Is Not a Drill: Development

-Rehearsals for the tour began around June 13, 2022 in Southampton, with the first full rehearsal taking place on June 16.
+Rehearsals for the tour began around 13 June 2022 in Southampton, with the first full rehearsal taking place on 16 June.
 Sean Evans, Waters' tour creative director, reprises his role for this tour, creating all visuals and stage design.
-To promote the tour, Waters and his band made an appearance on The Late Show with Stephen Colbert on June 21, and performed a medley of songs from The Wall.
+To promote the tour, Waters and his band made an appearance on The Late Show with Stephen Colbert on 21 June, and performed a medley of songs from The Wall.

-At the beginning of every concert, a voiceover described by journalist James Ball as "a plummy British announcer" requests audience members to turn off their cell phones, and to "fuck off to the bar" if they like Pink Floyd but "can’t stand Roger’s politics".
+At the beginning of every concert, a voiceover described by journalist James Ball as "a plummy British announcer" requested audience members to turn off their cell phones, and to "fuck off to the bar" if they like Pink Floyd but "can’t stand Roger’s politics".
 Waters debuted a new song at the show, titled "The Bar", which was written during lockdown.

-In September 2022, contrary to what Waters expressed previously, the first concerts in Europe were officially announced on his website and social media, with more expected to follow.
-Concerts will take place between March and June 2023.
+In September 2022, contrary to what Waters expressed previously, the first concerts in Europe were officially announced on his website and social media.
+Concerts took place between March and June 2023.
+In May 2023, Waters announced concerts in stadiums in South America, which took place between October and December 2023.
+These concerts didn't feature the 360° stage from previous legs, but a traditional stage instead.
+The South American leg saw other differences in the theatrics of the show itself.
+"Comfortably Numb 2022" included Waters pacing back and forth in front of the stage screens to sing, while wearing an all-white doctor's robe.
+And during "In The Flesh", where Waters used to come out dressed as the character Pink from The Wall, Waters was rolled out on stage in a white wheelchair, dressed in an all-white straitjacket.
+He appeared frail and weak until he was "injected" with a syringe and peaked up in time to sing.
+Although no opening acts were announced for the whole tour, the shows in Santiago had local artists Rosa Quispe Huanca and Inti-Illimani opening each date.

 Controversies

-In February 2020, following the showing of advertisements for the tour on some Major League Baseball platforms, Jewish organization B'nai B'rith criticized MLB's decision to showing the ads and sponsor the tour.
-The organization wrote a letter to commissioner Rob Manfred, where they stated Waters’ views on Israel "far exceed the boundaries of civil discourse".
-As a result of this, the league decided to pull advertising for the tour in all its platforms and cut any ties to Waters.
-Waters has supported the Boycott, Divestment and Sanctions (BDS) movement in solidarity with Palestinians against Israeli occupation of the Palestinian territories since 2011.
+Pulling of ads by MLB

+In 2020, Major League Baseball stopped advertising Waters' This Is Not a Drill concerts after receiving criticism from Jewish advocacy groups.
+Jewish organisation B'nai B'rith criticised MLB's decision to sponsor ticket pre-sales for the tour and wrote that the Boycott, Divestment and Sanctions movement, which Waters joined in 2011, "far exceed the boundaries of civil discourse".